Engineering & Equipment

 Don't Practice on Glass.

-Now that you have the right paper specs, you need the right data.
-Generate a PDF that is optimized for standard 80gsm paper.
+Now that you have the right paper specs, you need the right practice materials.
+Generate a PDF worksheet optimized for standard 80gsm paper.